Islamic Extremism and Its Effect on Women

 But that fateful day in June, Hannatu was running errands for her mother when Muslim men who had made advances earlier kidnapped her.
 When Ladi couldn’t find Hannatu anywhere, she was so worried.
 Little did she know that Hannatu had been forcefully Islamized and married to a Muslim.

 Hannatu’s captors forced her to study the Quran and some Islamic incantations.
-Because she resisted, they took her to the chief Imam for instruction and initiation rituals.
+Because she resisted, they took her to the chief the person who leads prayers in a mosque. for instruction and initiation rituals.
 When Hannatu told the imam she was not a Muslim and was married against her will, he informed Ladi.
 He said if she wanted her daughter back, she needed to go to court.

 There was no way Ladi could afford that, but an Open Doors partner informed us about their plight.
 We provided a lawyer and the background information needed for the court case.